ncking/HelloFuture/README.md

-# HelloFuture
-Iterview test for HelloFuture
+# iCal schedule reporter - interview task

 There are a few assumptions / caveats